winitzki/scall/tutorial/programming_dhall.md

 The only feature of Dhall that is in some way similar to a side effect is the "import" feature: a Dhall program can read Dhall values from external resources (files, Web URLs, and environment variables).
-The result of evaluating a Dhall program will then depend on the contents of the external resources.
+The result of evaluating a Dhall program will then depend on the contents of the external resources at read time.

 However, this dependency is invisible inside Dhall code, where each import looks like a constant value.
-This is because Dhall implements one-time, cached, and read-only imports.
+This is because Dhall will cache the  imported value after first reading.
-Dhall reads import values similarly to the way a mathematical function reads its arguments.
-The paths to external resources must be hard-coded; they are not strings and cannot be computed at run time.
-Even though the actual external resource may change during evaluation, the Dhall interpreter will ignore those changes and use only the first value obtained by reading the resource.
 A repeated import of the same resource will always give the same Dhall value.
+Even though the external resource may change during evaluation, the Dhall interpreter will not see  those changes: repeated imports will re-use  the  value obtained from the first import.
 It is not possible to write a Dhall program that repeatedly reads a value from a  file and reacts in some way to changes in the file's contents.
+Dhall reads import values similarly to the way a mathematical function reads its arguments.

 A Dhall program also cannot have a custom behavior reacting to a failure _while importing_ the external resources.
 There is only a simple mechanism providing fall-back alternative imports in case a resource is missing.